Rwb3n/nonprofit-tracker/NMT-Project_Plan.md

 ## Governance

 ### Documentation Standards
-- All documents will include standard frontmatter with title, status, and date
+- All documents will include standard frontmatter with title, status, version, and dates.
-- Field and object naming will follow Salesforce best practices
+- Field and object naming will follow Salesforce best practices.
-- Diagrams will be included for complex relationships and processes
+- Diagrams will be included for complex relationships and processes.
-- Documentation will follow the established style guide
+- Documentation **must** follow the established style guide (`Docs/NMT-Documentation_Style_Guide.md`).
+- Standardized templates from `Docs/Templates/` **must** be used for new documents.
-- Regular documentation audits will maintain consistency
+- Regular documentation audits will maintain consistency.

 ### Testing Approach
 - Define test cases before building